First Time Visitor

 Tickets left for collection can be collected in the ticket office window on Gigg Lane, immediately to the right of the club shop.

-Ticket prices for the 2016/17 season can be found here
+Matchday Ticket Prices: Ticket prices for the 2017/18 season can be found here

-5. Programmes The matchday programme, 64 pages, can be bought from the entrance to the club on Gigg Lane, either of the ticket office windows, the club shop or at main reception – cost is £3.00
+The matchday programme, 72 pages, can be bought from the entrance to the club on Gigg Lane, either of the ticket office windows, the club shop or at main reception – cost is £3.00

-for timings) and on Matchdays.
-The club shop also operates an online service at (Click here
+The club shop also operates an online service - Click here

 The Cemetery End (Left hand side of the main stand).
-Used for home supporters and accessible through the turnstiles numbers 1 to?)
+Used for away supporters

 The Ratio Law Stand (Right hand side of the main stand).
-Used for away supporters only and accessible through turnstile numbers? to?
+Used for home supporters only

-The Les Hart Stand (Opposite the Main Stand) is accessible through turnstile numbers? to? and is used for home supporters only.
+The Les Hart Stand (Opposite the Main Stand) is accessible through turnstile numbers 12 to 16 and is used for home supporters only.